TherapyNottingham/TN2021/content/about/clientprivacy/index.md

 We will not share your personal data with any other third party.

 ## Where your personal data is held
-Information may be held at our offices and those of our third party agencies, service providers, representatives and agents as described above (see ‘Who we share your personal data with’).
+Information may be held at our offices and those of our third party agencies, service providers, representatives and agents as described above (see [Who we share your personal data with](#who-we-share-your-personal-data-with)).

 Some of these third parties may be based outside the European Economic Area.
-For more information, including on how we safeguard your personal data when this occurs, see below: ‘Transferring your personal data out of the EEA’.
+For more information, including on how we safeguard your personal data when this occurs, see below: [Transferring your personal data out of the EEA](#transferring-your-personal-data-out-of-the-eea).

 ## How long your personal data will be kept
 We will keep your personal data after we have finished advising or working with you.
 We will do so for one of these reasons: